 Consequently, the retention of honoraria, per diem, and other similar fees depends on whether the payments accrue to the elected official as a result of their status as elected officials.
-For example, assume a Councilmember is asked to appear at a meeting of a local charitable or nonprofit organization to participate in a discussion panel about future economic development projects in Saint Paul neighborhoods.
+For example, assume a Councilmember is asked to appear at a meeting of a local charitable or dollar amount and prior authorization by the Mayor and/or Council.

+nonprofit organization to participate in a discussion panel about future economic development projects in Saint Paul neighborhoods.
 In that case, the Councilmember is present as an elected official for the City, and any funds paid for this appearance, if accepted, must go to the City treasury.